Data security procedures for researchers

 These resources are a collaborative effort.
 If you notice a bug or have a suggestion for additional content, please fill out this form.

-This document is an updated excerpt from “Using Administrative Data for Randomized Evaluations” (J-PAL NA, 2015).
+This document was originally a part of the “Using administrative data for randomized evaluations” resource, originally produced in 2015 by J-PAL North America.
 We are grateful to the original contributors to that work, as well as Patrick McNeal, and James Turitto for their insightful feedback and advice.
 Chloe Lesieur copyedited this document and Laurie Messenger formatted the guide, tables, and figures.
 This work was made possible by support from the Alfred P. Sloan Foundation and the Laura and John Arnold Foundation.
 Any errors are our own.

 Please send comments, questions, or feedback to [email protected]